luisrausseo/TTUWAR/README.md

 > __Note__: In the future, these activities will be triggered by player's positioning respecting the water feature.

 Every correct answer will grant the player 5 points.
+If the player make a mistake, will lose a life and when all lifes are depleted will lose the challenge.

 <img src="https://github.com/luisrausseo/TTUWAR/blob/master/ReadmeResources/Screenshot_20180412-021642_TTUWAR.jpg" width="243" height="500" />